emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 their grant guidelines to prevent sharing personally identifiable information, and to anonymize data on human subjects.

-In small datasets, a hashing scheme is enough to anonymize minimal personal information.
+In small datasets, a hashing scheme (anonymizing PII by converting it into a numeric key of a fixed length with a standard alogrithm ) is enough to anonymize minimal personal information.
 Make sure to not store the hashing scheme with the data to prevent inadvertent sharing and don't use a commonplace hashing technique.
 Famously, New York City officials shared what they thought was anonymized data on cab drivers and over 173 million cab rides.
-However, it was quickly recognized that the city anonymized the data with a simple MD5 hashing scheme and all 20 GB of data was de-anonymized in a matter of hours [@Goodin].
+However, it was quickly recognized that the cityanonymized the data with a simple MD5 hashing scheme and all 20 GB of data was de-anonymized in a matter of hours [@Goodin].

 In more problematic cases, the data itself allows identifiability: this is the case with human genomic data that map directly onto a subject's identity [@Homer2008].
 Methods for dealing with these complex issues at the intersection of data storage and privacy are rapidly evolving, and include storing changes against a reference genome to help with privacy and data volume [@Kahn2011; @wandelt2014trends], or bringing computation to data storage facilities instead of vice versa [@Gaye2014].
-Having a plan for privacy before data acquisition is important, because it can determine or limit how data will be stored.
+Havinga plan for privacy before data acquisition is important, because it can determine or limit how data will be stored.

 # Rule 8: Have a systematic backup scheme {-}